-Proptechs: Propelling digital real estate Bookmark has been added
+Proptechs: Propelling digital real estate has been saved

 Proptechs: Propelling digital real estate